CouncilofLorien/counciloflorien.github.io/docs/cards/E/elf-stone.md

 > > +2 direct influence used against an Elf character or an Elf faction.
 May not be duplicated on a given character.
 > >
 > > {: .fs-3 }
-> > _“Then she lifted from her lap a great stone of a great clear green, set in a brooch that was wrought in the likeness of an eagle with outspread wings; and as she held it up the gem flashed like the sun shining through the leaves of spring."_ ***---&#65279;LotRII***
+> > _“Then she lifted from her lap a great stone of a great clear green, set in a silver brooch that was wrought in the likeness of an eagle with outspread wings; and as she held it up the gem flashed like the sun shining through the leaves of spring."_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>